SIBO and Histamine Intolerance: Why Gut Bacteria Affect Your Sinuses

 Can SIBO really cause sinus problems?

 Emerging evidence suggests that bacterial overgrowth in the small intestine can increase histamine production within the gut.
 When this histamine enters the systemic circulation and DAO enzyme activity is insufficient to break it down, it may contribute to inflammation in the nasal and sinus passages.
+While further research is ongoing, the gut-sinus connection is a recognised area of clinical interest.

 What is the difference between histamine intolerance and a food allergy?